 Clinica can be installed using the Conda package manager.
-If you want to try the last release of Clinica you can install it by typing the following command in your command line session:
+If you want to try the last release of Clinica you can install it by typing the following command in your command line interpreter:

 conda create --name clinicaEnv python=2.7 clinica -c Aramislab -c conda-forge

 already installed inside it.
 The option

 the package on the Aramis conda channel.

 Now that we have created the Clinica environment, you can finally activate it:

 Congratulations, you have installed Clinica!
 At this point, you can try the

 clinica command and get the help screen:

 (clinicaEnv)$ clinica usage: clinica [-v] [-l file.log] ... clinica expects one of the following keywords: run To run pipelines on BIDS/CAPS datasets. convert To convert unorganized datasets into a BIDS hierarchy. iotools Tools to handle BIDS/CAPS datasets. generate To generate pre-filled files when creating new pipelines (for developers).
 Optional arguments: -v, --verbose Verbose: print all messages to the console -l file.log, --logname file.log Define the log file name (default: clinica.log)

 If you have successfully installed the third-party software, you are ready to run any of the pipelines proposed by Clinica.